argoproj/argo-helm/charts/argo-cd/README.md

 This version adds support for Config Management Plugins using the sidecar model and configured in a ConfigMap named `argocd-cmp-cm`.
 Users will need to migrate from the previous `argocd-cm` ConfigMap method to using the sidecar method before Argo CD v2.8.
 See the [Argo CD CMP migration guide](https://argo-cd.readthedocs.io/en/stable/operator-manual/config-management-plugins/#migrating-from-argocd-cm-plugins) for more specifics.

-To migrate your plugins, you can now set the `configs.cmp.create` to `true` and move your plugin from `configs.cm` to `configs.cmp.plugins`.
+To migrate your plugins, you can now set the `configs.cmp.create` to `true` and move your plugins from `configs.cm` to `configs.cmp.plugins`.
 You will also need to configure the sidecar containers under `repoServer.extraContainers` and ensure you are mounting any custom volumes you need from `repoServer.volumes` into here also.

 ### 5.24.0